JamieChung/VanillaTwitterEmbed/README.md

 ChangeLog
 -----------

+### 0.4 (Jul.23.2013)
+- Fixed bug where regex that looks for twitter links was too specific.
+Now using a more generic regex look for extra html attributes.
 ### 0.3 (Dec.27.2011)
 - Fixed bug where youtube, mentions and anchors were no longer parsing properly (thanks to @Kiwii on vf.org)
 ### 0.2 (Dec.18.2011)